Wesleyan-Media-Project/public_data/README.md

 - Data Storage & Processing
 - Preliminary Data Classification
 - Final Data Classification
-- Data Output and Acessability
+- Data Output and Accessibility

-This repo is part of the Data Output and Acessability section.
+This repo is part of the Data Output and Accessibility section.
 The data within this repo can be used in any analysis where aggregate weekly spending compiled from the Facebook Aggregate Report from the period 1/26/2020 to 11/7/2020 is wanted.

 ## Data